 David Furr, Lead Faculty.
 David is an attorney with 35 years of experience managing and resolving complex business issues.
 A graduate of Wake Forest University, Wake Forest University School of Law, and the University of Florida (L.L.M., taxation).
 David has authored, lectured and moderated Wake Forest University’s Cyber C-Suite certificate program, now in its third year.
 He also serves on the Data Security and Privacy Committee for the NC Bar Association and was recently appointed to serve on the Advisory Board of SC Cyber.
 Most recent publication: Avoiding the Bullseye: Cybersecurity Lessons From the Target Litigation

 Lester D. Eisner, Major General (USA Retired) is the Deputy Director of the Office of Economic Engagement at the University of South Carolina (USC).
-In that capacity he is working public–private partnership opportunities leveraging the University’s substantial academic strength in Cyber, Data Analytics/Predictive Maintenance, and Aerospace.
-Eisner comes to USC following a distinguished 37 year career in both the Active Army and Army National Guard.
-He held key leadership and staff positions throughout his career to include serving with the Night Stalkers Special Operation Task Force and commanding at the Battalion and Brigade level.
-Throughout his U.S. Army career he was involved in the development and implementation of cutting edge technologies and leveraging strategically significant activities to enhance the capabilities of the U.S. Army and the Army National Guard.
-Eisner is a graduate of the U.S. Army War College.
+He is the Founder of the highly successful South Carolina Cyber industry, academia and government consortium, SC Cyber, created to protect, educate and economic enable opportunities in the growing software defined economy.
+In his current role, he is directly involved in innovative public –private partnership opportunities that leverage the University’s substantial academic strength in Cyber, Advanced Manufacturing, Data Analytics and Predictive Maintenance, and Aerospace.
+These partnerships with such industry leaders like IBM, Siemens, and GE along with other government and International partnerships are having dynamic impacts to the University and State partners.
+He joined the University of South Carolina in June 2014 after a distinguished 37 year career in both the Active Army and Army National Guard.
+MG Eisner (Ret) held key leadership and staff positions throughout his career to include serving with the U.S. Army Aviation Special Operation Task Force and commanding at the Battalion and Brigade level.
+Throughout his U.S. Army career MG Eisner (ret) has been involved in the development and implementation of cutting edge technologies, leveraging strategically significant activities, such as cyber, technology related to block chain and threat finance and data analytics, further enhancing the capabilities of the U.S. Department of Defense.
+His culminating assignment was as the Deputy Adjutant General of the South Carolina National Guard where he had personnel management, training, equipping and infrastructure oversight of more than 12,000 soldiers and airmen in South Carolina and deployed around the world.
+MG Eisner (Ret) is a 5000 plus hour pilot in command, maintenance test pilot and instructor pilot, rated in multiple rotary and fixed wing aircraft, including the AH-64 Apache and UH-60.
+He is a graduate of the U.S. Army War College.

 Kristin Judge was elected to serve as a Washtenaw County Commissioner in 2008 and supported the U.S. Department of Homeland Security in growing cybersecurity outreach to state and local government officials.
 After elected office, she worked at the Center for Internet Security, focusing on connecting state and local governments to federal services and technology needed to improve cyber security.
 As Director of Government Affairs at the National Cyber Security Alliance, Kristin has worked with Google, FTC, FBI, SBA, congressional leaders and other key stakeholders across the country to educate consumers and businesses how to protect sensitive data.
 In February 2016, NCSA was named a White House partner for authentication education in President Obama’s Cybersecurity National Action Plan (CNAP) after Kristin’s leadership to create the NCSA “Two Steps Ahead” national program.
 As a thought leader, Kristin has been seen on the C-SPAN Network, local news outlets and called on by technology publications like SC Magazine and Government Technology to share best practices for online safety.
 In 2017, Kristin was chosen for the 3rd cohort in the Presidential Leadership Scholars program which is a partnership between the presidential centers of George W. Bush, William J. Clinton, George H.W.
 Bush, and Lyndon B. Johnson to bring together a select group of leaders who share a desire to create positive change across our Nation.